 Southern Cross University is committed to being an inclusive and culturally safe work and study environment that values, supports, benefits from and includes the diversity of its people and communities.

-The Equity & Diversity Office provides diversity and inclusion leadership by;
+The Student Equity and Inclusion Office provides diversity and inclusion leadership by;

 - consulting with the University community to progress and promote cultural safety and inclusion,

 - developing programs, activities, events, resources and materials to support diversity and inclusion, and

 - facilitating the delivery of staff professional development opportunities including; Courageous Conversations About Race workshops, Understanding Gender & Sexuality Diversity workshops and related Cultural Competency initiatives.

 The University acknowledges and values the diversity of our students, staff and communities.